 As a mom who travels solo almost all of the time, the kids and I are on the road a lot alone.
-Before attending the travelingmom.com retreat earlier this month, I never considered what my kids would do if something happened to me while I was driving.
+Until recently, I never considered what my kids would do if something happened to me while I was driving.
 The odd time, one of the kids actually has my cell phone in the back seat but would they know to call 9-1-1?
 What if there was a better way for them to get help.
 Would they know how to use it?

-Vehicles made by GMC, Chevrolet, Cadillac and Buick, are equipped with OnStar capabilities.
-Myself and my fellow Traveling Moms were all treated to test drives of the new Chevy vehicles including the Tahoe, Impala and my favourite the Camaro SS.
+Vehicles made by GMC, Chevrolet, Cadillac, and Buick are equipped with OnStar capabilities.
 Once you have an Onstar equipped car, getting started is incredibly easy.
 You just push the blue OnStar button in your car.

 OnStar is equipped with an automatic crash response.
 In most car accidents, the OnStar system can tell your car has been damaged and whether or not you can press the red emergency button doesn’t matter.
 OnStar automatically initiates a direct connection between the car and an Emergency Advisor who sends your exact location to the local police, fire and ambulance response teams.

 OnStar also encourages you to push the red button if you witness an accident, see people that need help or see a vehicle involved in an Amber Alert.
 Their policy is that you can push the red emergency button whenever you feel you need to.